 Transportation is provided to/from the Airport for those on the group flight, as well as between the hotel and ballpark each day.
 It is not necessary to rent a car, but some campers do to experience other parts of Sarasota.

 As part of the Dream Week package, all campers are invited to take part in a reunion game with their team at Oriole Park at Camden Yards during the 2020 season.
 There is no additional charge for playing in the game, but travel arrangements are on your own.
 The date of the game will be announced around the time of Dream Week.

 What kind of physical shape should I be in for camp?

-We recommend that ever camper try to be in the best shape possible to fully enjoy their Dream Week experience.
+We recommend that ever camper try to be in the best shape possible to fully enjoy their Dream Week experience and will provide a training manual well ahead of camp.
 At the same time, we are not training to become professional athletes in one week so don't go overboard.
 Fun and moderation are the themes of the camp.
 The Orioles professional athletic training staff will be on-site at all times to help with any injuries or sore muscles that may arise.